coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Group Name Already In Use:
+##### Group Name Already In Use

-When creating an group record, the name of the group should be unique, this is including the archived groups as well.
+When creating a `Group` record, the group's name should be unique.
+This includes the archived groups as well:

 ```json
 {